 Ravi Jain, M.D., Ph.D.

 Ravi Jain, M.D, Ph.D., attended the California Institute of Technology in Pasadena, CA, where he graduated with honors receiving his Masters and Ph.D. in Chemical Engineering.
 He then earned his M.D. from the University of Miami Medical School, Miami, FL.
 He completed his residency in diagnostic radiology from the University of Colorado School of Medicine in Denver.
 He continued his training with a fellowship in Nuclear Medicine at the University of Colorado, where he devoted one year to Cardiac and General Nuclear Medicine, including Gated Blood Pool and Thallium Stress Testing.
 He also completed a fellowship at Yale University School of Medicine where his program was divided into three modalities: MRI, CT/US, and interventional procedures.
 He is board certified with the American Board of Radiology, with special competence in Nuclear Medicine.
 He is also certified by the American Society of Nuclear Cardiology.

 Michael G. Johnson, Jr., M.D.

 Michael G. Johnson, Jr., M.D., a Connecticut native, specializes in Interventional Radiology.
 Dr. Johnson received his Bachelor of Science degree in Molecular and Cell Biology from the University of Connecticut and earned his Medical Degree at the University of Connecticut School of Medicine.
 He completed a transitional internship year at the Hospital of Saint Raphael in New Haven, CT, and graduated as Chief Resident in Diagnostic Radiology from Yale-New Haven Hospital.
 He went on to complete a fellowship in Vascular and Interventional Radiology at the Harvard-affiliated Beth Israel Deaconess Medical Center in Boston, MA.
-Dr. Johnson is board certified by the American Board of Radiology, and in the ABR subspecialty of Vascular & Interventional Radiology.
+Dr. Johnson is board certified by the American Board of Radiology in Interventional Radiology and Diagnostic Radiology.
 He is a member of the Society of Interventional Radiology, American College of Radiology, Radiological Society of North America, and the American Medical Association.

 Bruce Kovalenko, M.D.